 When we bought this house in 2012, it was still stuck in the 90’s.
 It needed a full kitchen remodel, in fact every room needed a remodel.

 Originally, I wanted to hold off on the kitchen remodel until our kids were in school.
 Having them off to school most of the day while contractors worked seemed much easier.
 So, in 2013, we changed the funky orange tile counter tops to a basic black granite.
-And I put up a new tile back splash one weekend between breastfeeding sessions for my 2-month old baby.
+And I put up a new tile back splash one weekend between feeding sessions for my then 2-month old baby.
 If you’ve tiled before, you know it’s a mess.
 I literally showered every 2-3 hours that weekend because I had to wash off all of the thinset and dust from cutting tiles before I could feed my son.
 But, I like tiling, so that was my kind of fun. 😉

 When we did that little makeover in 2013, I thought it would stay like that until 2020, or so.
 Once our youngest was in school.
 But last year, my husband decided he was tired of waiting.
 The kitchen was poorly designed, so the layout didn’t work.
 The room felt small, although it is actually quite big.
 The built-in 20-year old cabinets were covered in chipping paint.
 And, that florescent light box had to go!
 Luckily, we were able to rescue most of the granite and donate it to our locale Habitat for Humanity Re-Store.

 So, we got to live through a 3-month long kitchen remodel with a 3-year old and a 10-month old.
 Do you know how fun it is to microwave all of your meals and wash baby bottles in your master bathroom, I do!
-We spent that 3-months basically living in our master, office/playroom, the boys bedroom, and our pool table room (which was the temporary kitchen).
+We spent that 3-months basically living in our bedrooms, office/playroom, and our pool table room (which was the temporary kitchen).
 It was kinda like camping in your own home, but after 3 months we were ready to get back to normal.
 Here’s a breakdown of all the changes and how we designed functional work ‘stations’ into the kitchen.
 Let me know if you have any questions about the changes or products.
 I’ll answer whatever I can. 🙂

-Kitchen Layout Upgrades – We made a lot of layout changes during our kitchen remodel.
+We made a lot of layout changes during our kitchen remodel.
 We wanted to make the room feel larger, update the look and make the kitchen much more functional.
 This is how we upgraded the layout.

 - Removed that old fluorescent light box that was so popular in the 90’s.